dmbarbour/glas/docs/GlasProg.md

 Potential model:

 * `(%macro Template)` - describes a macro.
 In this case, Template is an AST that contains `(%macro.arg K)` and other elements for rewriting.
 When we apply a macro as a user-defined constructor, we'll substitute AST arguments into the template, then replace the constructor by the resulting AST, aka macro expansion.
 * `(%macro.arg K)` - is substituted by the Kth AST argument, with static K starting at 1.
 Error if K is out of range.
-We designate argument 0 to refer recursively to UserDef for convenient anonymous recursion.
+We can designate argument 0 to refer recursively to UserDef for convenient anonymous recursion.
 We'll report a compile-time error if K is out of range.
 * `(%macro.args.count)` - is substituted by the count of AST arguments to the macro, intended to support a variable number of arguments
 * `(%macro.args.range X Y)` - is substituted by a *series* of AST arguments `(%macro.arg X) (%macro.arg X+1) .. (%macro.arg Y)`.
 This expansion is valid only in context of another AST constructor.
 The series is empty if X is greater than Y.
 * `(%link Localization AST)` - deferred integration of a concrete AST representation with the namespace, such as `n:Name` binding to a defined symbol.
   * We can feasibly extend linking to hierarchical namespaces when describing stack objects.

-To simplify implementation and user comprehension, the compiler shall detect and reject use of macro primitives outside a local `(%macro Template)`, where 'local' means the same definition.
-Thus, we reject free macro variables and aliasing of macro primitives.
-Similar analysis should apply to a linked AST, treating it as an inline definition with respect to macro interactions.
+To simplify both implementation and user comprehension, the compiler shall detect and reject use of macro primitives outside a local `(%macro Template)` in the same definition.
+This rule rejects free macro variables and aliasing of macro primitives.
+Similar analysis may apply to a linked AST, treating it as an anonymous inline definition.

+Recursive macro expansion may require partial evaluation and dead-code elimination ultimately produce a finite AST.
+Otherwise, the compiler might expand macros until some quota is reached, warn the developer, then replace some infinite macro expansions with code to generate runtime errors.
+Annotations can guide a compiler in partial evaluation or recognition of dead code.

 This model permits [non-hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro).
-Although non-hygienic macros can be useful, they are also a source of subtle bugs.
-It is left to front-end macro syntax to enforce hygiene or resist accidents.
+Although non-hygienic macros can be convenient, they are a source of subtle bugs such as accidental name shadowing.
+It is left to front-end macro syntax to enforce hygiene or at least resist accidents, translating register and handler names over AST parameters as needed.

 *Note:* Between user-defined syntax, intermediate language macros, and robust partial evaluation, glas offers ample opportunity for metaprogramming.
 For example, we can also support text macros in a front-end syntax, and it is feasible to translate text parameters into a local subprogram.